awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 You cannot manually associate or disassociate a public IP address from your instance\.
 Instead, in certain cases, we release the public IP address from your instance, or assign it a new one:
 + We release your instance's public IP address when it is stopped or terminated\.
 Your stopped instance receives a new public IP address when it is restarted\.
-+ We release your instance's public IP address when you associate an Elastic IP address it\.
++ We release your instance's public IP address when you associate an Elastic IP address with it\.
 When you disassociate the Elastic IP address from your instance, it receives a new public IP address\.
 + If the public IP address of your instance in a VPC has been released, it will not receive a new one if there is more than one network interface attached to your instance\.
 + If your instance's public IP address is released while it has a secondary private IP address that is associated with an Elastic IP address, the instance does not receive a new public IP address\.